robots.txt Accessibility

 Description

-AI systems honor robots.txt before fetching your pages.
-If GPTBot is blocked, ChatGPT cannot browse or cite your site; blocking PerplexityBot removes you from Perplexity's answers; disallowing Google-Extended opts your content out of Google's Gemini and Vertex AI generative features.
-A blanket block is the single most damaging misconfiguration for AI visibility.
+AI systems read robots.txt before they fetch anything.
+Block GPTBot and ChatGPT can no longer browse or cite your site.
+Block PerplexityBot and you drop out of Perplexity's answers.
+Disallow Google-Extended and your content is opted out of Google's Gemini and Vertex AI generative features.
+Of every misconfiguration we measure, a blanket block does the most damage to AI visibility.

-- Confirm the exact crawler tokens each engine uses — see OpenAI's GPTBot documentation — then allow the ones you want to reach you.
+- Confirm the exact crawler tokens each engine uses (OpenAI's GPTBot documentation lists them), then allow the ones you want reaching you.

-- If you rely on the meta robots fallback, keep
+- If you depend on the meta robots fallback, keep

-noindex,none, andnofollowoff pages you want surfaced. - Re-scan after any change to confirm crawlers are still allowed.
+noindex,none, andnofollowoff any page you want surfaced. - Re-scan after every change to confirm crawlers are still allowed.

 Version History